schroeja/GATTI/README.md

 Clone this repo, copy the templates/tool.md file and then fill in information about your automated testing tool.
 Then [submit it as a Pull Request on GitHub](https://help.github.com/en/articles/creating-a-pull-request).

 If you have troubles just email: robert _dot_ feldt __at__ gmail _dot_ com

+## What is the Markdown format?
+We write pages for GATTI using Markdown.
+This way GitHub will automatically render our pages into this site.
+For a great cheat sheet and overview to Markdown please see: [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)